jazzmonger/wood-pellet-stove-with-TYWE1S-Tuya-chip/README.md

 this link shows you how to do it: https://tasmota.github.io/docs/TuyaMCU-Devices/#costco-charging-essentials

-EDIT: for future reference, I used 3.3v, U0TX (goes to RX on the FTTD adapter)  and U0RX (goes to TX on the FTTD adapter) to my flashing interface and only grounded GPIO0 to flash the chip.
-Also, connect 3.3V (not 5v) to the 3V3 pin on the TYWE1S chip, pin 4.
+EDIT: for future reference, I used 3.3v, U0TX (goes to RX on the FTTD adapter)  and U0RX (goes to TX on the FTTD flashing interface adapter) and only grounded GPIO0 at bootup to flash the chip.  remove after its flashed.
+Also, connect 3.3V (not 5v) to the 3V3 pin on the TYWE1S chip, pin 4, or just use the stove to power the chip.
 WARNING - be careful when you solder wires to the board/chip to flash the chip.
-I used breadbord wires w/pins and my VCC conneection broke and it took most of the circuit board trace off both the board AND the chip.
+I used breadbord wires w/pins and my VCC conneection broke at some point and it took most of the circuit board trace off both the board AND the chip.
 I salvaged it with a Frankenstein jumper, but you've been warned!
+Just be careful and you should be fine.